bsiddiqui/scheduler/README.md

-# Scheduler app for Vayable
+# Scheduler API for Vayable

 **Task**
 * create a server that supports basic trip & schedule creation and scheduling lookup via JSON